Is it Worth Visiting Santiago de Compostela?

 Galicia is world famous for it’s seafood.
 Octopus is the regions most celebrated dish but it’s also famous for shellfish and the local Alberino white wine that accompanies it.
 Indeed if you walk the Portuguese Camino you’ll walk through Arcade and possibly Combarro which are both famous for their shellfish.

-If you have time, then do explore the beautiful Galician coastline and sample some of the region’s finest seafood delicacies on this Rías Baixas Boat tour with Mussels and Wine tasting.
+If you have time, then spend a day exploring the beautiful Galician coastline and sample some of the region’s finest seafood delicacies and the local Albariño wine on this Rías Baixas Boat tour.

 ★★★★★